Amsterdam/meldingen-frontend/docs/0001-library-and-framework.md

 which we can use.

 Next.js takes care of the heavy lifting with regards to routing, data fetching, caching, server side rendering etc.

-Our Admin app is a completely client side app, which makes Next.js an unlikely choice.
-The reason we've chosen Next.js for that app as well is because it works well with [NextAuth.js](https://next-auth.js.org/).
-This way, we can keep our [authentication](./0008-authentication.md) the same for all our apps.
-NextAuth.js is planning to remove their dependency on Next.js.
-When that is stable, we will reconsider this decision.

 ## Decision